Separate but Together: Unsupervised Federated Learning for Speech Enhancement from Non-IID Data: Unsupervised federated learning for speech enhancement

-where $\L$ could be any signal-level loss which measures the fidelity of the reconstruction of each separated signals $\es$ w.r.t. the targets $\s$ and $\mathbf{n}$ and $\Pi_{2,3} = \{(2,3), (3,2)\}$ symbolizes the set of permutations.
-In this way, we force the model to produce the reconstructed speaker to the first slot while we train with permutation invariance w.r.t. the two noise sources $\s_2$ and $\mathbf{n}$.
+where $\L$ could be any signal-level loss which measures the reconstruction fidelity of each separated signal $\es_i$ w.r.t. the targets $\s$, $\mathbf{n}_1$, and $\mathbf{n}_2$. $\Pi_{2,3} = \{(2,3), (3,2)\}$ symbolizes the set of permutations used for the latter two slots $\es_2$ and $\es_3$.
+Thus, we train with permutation invariance w.r.t. the noise sources $\mathbf{n}_1$ and $\mathbf{n}_2$ while also forcing the model to produce the reconstructed speaker in the first slot $\es_1$.

-\textbf{Unsupervised data}: This client has access only to mixtures of noisy speech $(\x, -) \sim \D_c^{m}$.
-This is the most interesting case as most of the clients would have a small data collection with noisy recordings that do not want to share directly but are willing to contribute to the FL framework by sending updated weights to the server.
+\textbf{Unsupervised data}: This client has access only to mixtures of noisy speech $(\mathbf{m}, -) \sim \D_c^{m}$.
+This is the most interesting case since most of the clients would have a small data collection with noisy recordings that do not want to share directly but are willing to contribute to the FL framework by sending updated weights to the server.
 Now the unsupervised loss follows the mixture invariant training setup \cite{wisdom2020MixIT} and can be described as shown next:

-We still force the model to produce the reconstructed speaker waveform at the first slot and assume that the sources in the input MoM $\x + \mathbf{n}$ are independent.
-The assumption about clients (even unsupervised ones) having access to noise recordings $\D^{n}_c$ is fairly reasonable since distributing such data from the server and using them locally does not raise any privacy issues.
+We still force the model to produce the reconstructed speaker waveform at the first slot and assume that the sources in the input MoM $\mathbf{x} = \s + \mathbf{n}_1 + \mathbf{n}_2$ are independent.
+The assumption about clients (even unsupervised ones) having access to noise recordings $\mathbf{n}_2 \sim \D^{n}_c$ is fairly reasonable since distributing such data from the server and using them locally does not raise any privacy issues.
 Moreover, noise data can also be gathered independently on the client-side by running a simple voice activity detection mechanism even real-time on a modern mobile device \cite{sehgal2018realTimeVADSmartphone}.

-Finally, each client belonging to the set of the available nodes at the $r$-th communication round $\mathcal{A}^{r}$ performs $K$ local mini-batch updates to its local weights $\w^{(r)}$ by minimizing one of the aforementioned loss functions in Equations \ref{eq:supervised_loss}, \ref{eq:unsupervised_loss}.
+Finally, the $c$-th client belonging to the set of the available nodes at the $r$-th communication round $c \in \mathcal{A}^{r}$ performs $K_c$ local mini-batch updates to its local weights $\w^{(r)}_c$ by minimizing one of the aforementioned loss functions in Equations \ref{eq:supervised_loss}, \ref{eq:unsupervised_loss}.